-Apple has not provided specific details on the material change in the updated butterfly keyboard.
-According to an iFixit teardown, Apple has made changes to the membrane that covers the keyboard switches.
+Apple did not provide specific details on the material change in the updated butterfly keyboard.
+According to an iFixit teardown, Apple made changes to the membrane that covers the keyboard switches.

 According to Apple, 2018 MacBook Pro and MacBook Air machines that experience keyboard failures will be able to be upgraded with this new upgraded third-generation butterfly keyboard.
 Older machines that do not use the third-generation butterfly keyboard will not be able to be updated with the 2019 technology, but even this newer technology is prone to failure on occasion.

-What do I do if my keyboard fails?
+What do I do if my butterfly keyboard fails?

 Regardless of which MacBook, MacBook Air, or MacBook Pro you have, you should contact Apple support or visit an Apple retail store for repair options.
 Now that all butterfly keyboards are covered, customers with an affected machine will have no problem getting a fix as long as they are within the purchase parameters of the program.

 Apple is prioritizing MacBook and MacBook Pro keyboard repairs and requiring Apple retail staff to perform the repairs in store rather than sending machines off to a repair facility, which takes days.
 Apple is now aiming to offer next-day turnaround time MacBook and MacBook Pro keyboard replacements, which should improve the inconvenience of repairs.